nicolle-chm/nicolle-chm.github.io/_pages/about-me.md

 permalink: /
 author_profile: true
 ---
-I'm currently on an exciting academic journey as a Master's student at Alliance Manchester Business School (AMBS), where I'm actively pursuing an MSc in Business Analytics.
-My academic pursuits have fueled my passion for the dynamic world of technology and data.
+I'm currently a Master's student at Alliance Manchester Business School (AMBS), where I'm pursuing an MSc in Business Analytics.
+My academic and professional journeys have encouraged my passion for the world of finance, technology and data.

-I have a keen interest in a variety of technology-related domains, including AI, Data Science, Big Data, and Data Analytics.
-What truly drives me is the process of transforming raw data into actionable insights.
-I find immense satisfaction in working with data, uncovering hidden patterns, and crafting informative dashboards that tell compelling stories.
+I am interested in various technology-related topics, including Fintech, AI, Data Science, Big Data, and Data Analytics.
+I enjoy developing forecasting models and find the challenge of combining transfer learning and machine learning models exciting.

-I've had the pleasure of delving deeply into these enthralling subjects in my academic and professional work, developing my abilities, and obtaining practical expertise in data analysis and visualisation.
-Whether it's employing the strength of machine learning algorithms or delving into the depths of big data, I thrive on the opportunities and challenges that technology and data present.
+I am strongly grounded in mathematics, statistics, and finance, with the diverse university-level modules I have undertaken in my undergraduate and master's degrees.
+In these, I have been developing my skills and knowledge in data science and Fintech.

+At university, I serve as a consultant at 180DC, a Student Ambassador of UoM, a Student Representative of my cohort, and the Head of Events Officer for the Peruvian Society, where I lead teams, coordinate events and collaborate with university staff, corporate clients and fellow students.

 Please feel free to **visit my portafolio to view my academic projects**, and to connect with me on Linkedin using the link on the left, or you can reach out to me via email or LinkedIn messages.